generousRocky/generousRocky.github.io/about/index.md

 	<img src="{{ site.url }}/images/rocky_icon.png" alt="Drawing" style="width: 230px;"/>
 </p>

 My name is Heerak Lim and in English it is called Rocky.
-I'm in my M.S degree at Seoul National University in Korea and studying computer science.
-I worked for CSIRO, a national research organisation in Australia as a intern, and AICT(Advanced Institutes of Convergence Technology) in Korea as a research intern as well.
-Among the various fields of computer science, I am interested in embedded systems, sensor network, and distributed computing system.
+I'm in my M.S degree at Seoul National University in Korea and studying database and storage systems.
+I worked for CSIRO, a national research organisation in Australia and AICT(Advanced Institutes of Convergence Technology) in Korea as a research intern.
+Among the various fields of computer science, I am interested in followings:

+* Database, Storage system, Parallel Computing
+* Key-Value store, NoSQL, DBMS
+* Linux/Unix environment
+* System performance tuning
+* Application-Driven Storage Management
+* Troubleshooting with multi-thread concurrency
+* Automation in the development process

 This blog is mainly a place where I record small accomplishments I have made on such research topics.
-Plus, I'm gonna post whatever I’ve designed, published, developed, coded, or literally whatever!<br /><br />cheers,
+Plus, I'm going to post whatever I’ve designed, published, developed or literally whatever.<br /><br />cheers,